 The Tact is best suited for emergency situations.
 After spending several nights out in this bivy, it became apparent that it isn't made for prolonged use.
 If you're undertaking a long single day adventure and feel more comfortable having some sort of emergency shelter, the Frog Tact is an excellent choice.
 In addition to being very waterproof, the bivy weights next to nothing and packs down to the size of half a La Croix can.

-The TACT is by far the cheapest bivy we tested at $20 retail.
+The TACT is by far the cheapest bivy we tested at $25, often retailing for less.
 This seems like a drop in the bucket compared to some of the expedition bivies such as the Outdoor Research Alpine Bivy or the Black Diamond Bivy.
 While the Frog is quite cheap, consider its durability when you're buying it.
 If you really only need something to throw in the bottom of your pack for unforeseen circumstances, it is a great value.
 If you're looking for a bivy to spend night after night in, this bag will fall apart necessitating you to buy several more.
 Because it won't stand up to the abuse of daily usage, it might be wise to have one bivy for heavy use such as the Sierra Designs Backcountry Bivy and a backup Frog TACT for shorter adventure with the off chance of a bivy.